From a Humble Start

 Buying The Washington Post

-Separate from Amazon, Bezos paid $250 million cash for the Washington Post in 2013.
-In 2016 he said he had accepted the first price offered by previous owner Donald E. Graham and conducted no due diligence before agreeing to buy the paper.
+Separate from Amazon, Bezos paid $250 million cash for The Washington Post in 2013.
+In 2016, he said he had accepted the first price offered by previous owner Donald E. Graham and conducted no due diligence before agreeing to buy the paper.

-"This is uncharted terrain," Bezos told the newspaper's staff in 2014, ""and it will require experimentation."
-His first significant move as owner came in 2014 when he removed the paper's paywall for subscribers of a number of U.S. newspapers, including the Dallas Morning News and the Minneapolis Star-Tribune.
+"This is uncharted terrain," Bezos told the newspaper's staff in 2014, "and it will require experimentation."
+His first significant move as owner came in 2014 when he removed the paper's paywall for subscribers of a number of U.S. newspapers, including The Dallas Morning News and the Minneapolis Star-Tribune.

 Investments, Big and Small

 Bezos was among the first to hold shares of Google, purchasing 3.3 million for $250,000 in 1998.
-Today his stake in Google is worth more than $3 billion.

 Through his Bezos Expeditions investment firm, Bezos has invested in a wide range of tech companies.
-Some of them, like Uber, Twitter and Business Insider are high profile while others, like the localized social network Nextdoor and Qliance, a healthcare company, are less well known.
+Some of them, like Uber, Twitter and Business Insider are high-profile while others, like the localized social network Nextdoor and Qliance, a healthcare company, are less well known.

 Charitable Contributions, Big and Small